Goddess in Melbourne : Welcome

 Gaia’s Garden is both a sacred place, for ceremonial and ritual work, and an evolving community of women who are journeying with the Goddess.

 We offer devotional and self-exploratory services, including workshops and study circles, readings, and more.

-Our current location in Kew East, is available for hire by small groups and individuals.
+Our current location in Northcote, is available for hire by small groups and individuals.
 We have an extensive product range of clothes, jewellery and glass which we design and ship around the world.
 Gaia’s Garden also provides a B&B for women travelers who want a quiet space to recharge and connect with their sacred journey.